 - Be prepared to answer questions about possible symptoms.

 - If boarding by car, please ensure your bags are ready to grab and go on the car deck.

-- Be considerate to other passengers, staff and crew.
+- Be considerate and give plenty of space to other passengers, staff, and crew.

 - Don’t block stairwells or passageways.